redtexts/texts/wildcat_1980s_capitalism_destruction.md

 exists, because workers sell their labour-power and consequently are dispossessed of the means to freely create the conditions of life.
-Just like in the West there is a ruling class which lives off the surplus (in the form of surplus value) produced by the workers.
+Just like in the West there is a ruling class which lives off the surplus (in the form of **surplus value**) produced by the workers.
 In Russia this class consists of a central Party elite which owns the state.

-In practice state capitalism is rejected whenever, for example, there are strikes against nationalised industries or "socialist" governments, or when there is rioting or looting in "Socialist" countries.
+In practice state capitalism is rejected whenever, for example, there are strikes against nationalised industries or "socialist" governments, or when there is rioting or looting in "socialist" countries.
 Nevertheless, the idea that state capitalism is or could be beneficial to the working class is still a powerful force holding back the class struggle.
-Despite the fact that "socialist" and "communist" parties continually attack the interests of the working class, the belief that they are "workers parties" is still very strong.
+Despite the fact that "socialist" and "communist" parties continually attack the interests of the working class, the belief that they are "workers' parties" is still very strong.
 Advances in the class struggle, if they are to happen, will bring working class people more and more into conflict with these parties, and with the far left organisations.
 The latter either "critically" support the mainstream